 Ghibli Museum

-If you love the mystical worlds of director Hayao Miyazaki (creator of classic animated films like Spirited Away and My Neighbor Totoro), you won’t want to miss the Ghibli Museum.
+enter site If you love the mystical worlds of director Hayao Miyazaki (creator of classic animated films like Ambien No Prescription Spirited Away and Get Xanax Script Online My Neighbor Totoro), you won’t want to miss the Ghibli Museum.
 Think self-guided Disneyland meets cabinet of curiosities and you won’t be far off.
 Note that you’ll need to secure tickets ahead of time.
 While you’re in Japan, you can purchase them at Lawson convenience stores, and the Ghibli Museum website offers detailed instructions on how to do this.

 Nakano Broadway